BU-AdS/2D-LongRange-Ising/README.md

 ## Using the executable

 Once the code is sucessfully compiled, a single executabe will be produced.
-One can run the execuatble with the default values defined in `graph.h` by passing no command line arguments.
+One can run the execuatble with the default values defined in the Param class ( found in `util.h`) by passing no command line arguments.
 Note that if you change the default values you must recompile the code.
 If you use the command line to pass arguments, we suggest you make use of a shell script to run the executable, as we have shown in the example file `example.sh`

 ## Contributing